up-to-you/dev_notes/multithreading/lock-mechanics.md

 // failed in the interpreter/compiler code.
 void ObjectSynchronizer::slow_enter(Handle obj, BasicLock* lock, TRAPS) {
 ```
-There are only few positive conditions for further performing of Thin locking in `slow_enter` func (`share/runtime/synchronizer.cpp:339`):
-1. If current object's monitor is free, therefore CAS results in success.
-2. If object's monitor is not free, but the owner of the monitor is current Thread (recursive locking).
-3. Otherwise, Monitor becomes inflated and switches to Fat lock which in turn means - using the OS-based (via system calls) Threads synchronization.

 `markWord` layouts during transition Biased lock &rarr; Lightweight lock

 | Biased, locked :            | Thread id     | epoch | age   |1   |01  |